timothymahoney/aws-vpc-cloudformation/README.md

 Addresses available in both private and public subnets.
 This is by design, future expansion into new subnets would allow you to choose the next set of CIDR Ranges and stand them up without modifying your entire topology.

+### Changing from High Availability to Non and vice versa

+Adding the extra NAT Gateways and Elastic IPs at a later date has been tested and works, as does removing the HA Nat Gateways and moving back to a single one.

 ## Expected Costs